Facilities management workflow for Tallyfy

 task

-Deploy color-coded recycling stations in high-traffic areas: blue for paper/cardboard, green for mixed recyclables, black for landfill waste, brown for compost (if applicable).
-Each station should include clear signage with pictures showing acceptable items.
-Position bins at natural disposal points like kitchen exits, copy room areas, and near elevators.
-Ensure bin sizes match the volume of each waste type.
+Put color-coded recycling stations in high-traffic areas: blue for paper and cardboard, green for mixed recyclables, black for landfill waste, and brown for compost if that applies to you.
+Every station should have clear signage with pictures showing what's acceptable.
+Place bins at natural disposal points like kitchen exits, copy rooms, and near elevators.
+Match bin sizes to the actual volume of each waste type - an undersized recycling bin next to a large landfill bin sends the wrong message.

 5